Patchier/No-Not-Vegas/README.md

 ## First off, you will need:

--   A clean, fresh, and LEGAL Steam installation of Fallout: New Vegas w/ all DLCs
+-   A clean, fresh, and LEGAL GOG or Steam installation of Fallout: New Vegas w/ all DLCs

 -   50GB free to install the list itself